Our cookies

 at giffgaff.com

-You can take the £5 as free credit, as cash paid twice a year into a Paypal account, or donate it to charity.
-You can also earn payback for helping out on giffgaff's customer forum by answering questions.
+You can take your reward as credit, cash paid twice a year into PayPal, or donate it to charity.
+You can also earn extra payback by helping other users on giffgaff’s community forum.

 Useful link: Make money recruiting for giffgaff